“This sucks on so many levels!”

 Tagline: Evil Gets An Upgrade

-Justin’s Rating: Evil gets an upgrade… to Windows 3.1
+Justin’s rating: Evil gets an upgrade… to Windows 3.1

-Justin’s Review: It’s a point of odd honor here at MRFH to be the first Mutant to review certain off-beat cult movies.
+Justin’s review: It’s a point of odd honor here at Mutant Reviewers to be the first to review certain off-beat cult movies.
 We like to be the one who crows about the office, all “Hah I got there first!” while the rest of us break down into mopey depression and wish we were just dead.
 I say this because even though Kyle’s been talking about seeing and reviewing this movie since it first came out, he hasn’t, and I beat him to the punch.
 IN YOUR FACE, California Dreamin!
 I hope you sleep well tonight on your pillow soaked with tears of failure!

 Well, that was fun.
-Ah, I love Kyle, he knows that, you know that (if you’ve seen the valentine’s day cards), and it’s all good.
+Ah, I love Kyle, he knows that, you know that (if you’ve seen the Valentine’s Day cards), and it’s all good.

 Like the Leprechaun knew, when there isn’t anywhere else to go with your never-ending horror slasher film series, go up into space.
 It’s there, it’s big, and it’s so full of alien-impregnated clichés that a bloody chainsaw is quite welcome to have it.
 After nine movies, hundreds of murders, and plenty of personal demises, Jason goes on holiday to the stars.

 Apparently, by now Jason is quite invincible.
-I mean, the guy’s been to Hell and back, so little things like bullets and large bore cannons no longer mean squat to him.
+I mean, the guy’s been to hell and back, so little things like bullets and large bore cannons no longer mean squat to him.
 As far as slasher villains go, Jason’s about as simple as can be.
 He’s been dead, he won’t die, he’s mad at everyone for being born, and he doesn’t have video games to sate his bloodlust.
 Poor fella.

 Jason X begins in a very odd military building, where the upper brass is keeping him alive for some dumb reason — possibly because they’ve got their wills made out — and there’s only one plucky female scientist who doesn’t mind getting nude for the part who objects to his continued existence.
 Quick as a mad hatter, Jason escapes, Jason slaughters, and Jason is barely stopped by the scientist who freezes both him and herself.
 Kind of a his-and-hers cryogenic chamber.